housecurve/housecurve.github.io/docs/README.md

 # Simple Audio System Tuning

 HouseCurve is an iOS app for tuning audio systems.
-Use it to adjust equalizers, set subwoofer phase, choose crossovers, match levels and more.
+Use it for room correction, adjusting equalizers, setting subwoofer phase, choosing crossover frequencies and more.

 [![housecurve main](/assets/img/housecurve_main_page.png "HouseCurve screenshots")]({{ site.appstore }})